MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-object.md

 ## Creating a query object

 A query object is comprised mainly of two different types of elements: dataitems and columns.
 A dataitem specifies the table to retrieve records from.
 A column specifies a field of the table to include in the resulting dataset of a query.
-The basic steps to create a query object are:
+The basic steps to create a query object are as follows:

 1. Add the `query` keyword, followed by the `elements` control.
 2. Build the dataset by adding `dataitem` controls and `column` controls withing the `elements` control.